FemkeKocken/m21project/Journal.md

+## Entry 11/04/2023 ##

+I started the Figma file for Save Your Soul.
+Hurray!

+Plan is to make that first and then fill it with the flourishes.

+I might see if I can do some work on the pother prototypes.
+I'll keep you posted.

 ## Entry 10/4/2023 - end of day ##

 Did not do the Figma.
 But I did set up a Hook model and started an aesthetic exploration.
 I aim to work on a wireframe tomorrow though.
 I'm beginning to feel like I could maybe blur all four prototypes together and work on them at the same time.
 These could be my last word before an enourmous breakdown proofing me wrong.
 Anyways, I got some things done today, which is good enough.